microsoft/AzureTRE/docs/quickstart.md

 The most straightforward way to get up and running is to deploy direct from the `microsoft/AzureTRE` repository.
 Production deployments should take advantage of your chosen DevOps CD tooling.

 ### Clone the repository
-Clone the repository to to your local machine ( `git clone https://github.com/microsoft/AzureTRE.git` ) or you may choose to use our preconfigured dev container via GitHub Codespaces.
+Clone the repository to your local machine ( `git clone https://github.com/microsoft/AzureTRE.git` ) or you may choose to use our preconfigured dev container via GitHub Codespaces.

 ![Clone Options](../docs/assets/clone_options.png)